SpectralVectors/TransMat/README.md

 Next, if you're using procedural noise nodes, you can choose your resolution, and bake them to textures.

+Be patient if you have a lot of noise nodes and you're baking at a high resolution, it will take time!

 Transmat now autodetects the connections of the noise nodes, and replaces them with your newly baked textures!

 Now, click the 'Transmat!' button.